-I would only recommend you to have your own transportation as there are plenty of attractions around: Pont du Diable, grottes (caves) de Clamouse, Cirque de Navacelles, Aniane, Pézenas, Montpellier, etc.
+I will also recommend you to have your own transportation as there are plenty of attractions around: Pont du Diable, grottes (caves) de Clamouse, Cirque de Navacelles, Aniane, Pézenas, Montpellier, etc.

 I hope you liked this article and I convinced you to visit this beautiful perched village.
 Tell us in the comments what you think and if you will visit St Guilhem le desert during your next trip to France.

 Stephanie Langlet is a travel blogger and YouTuber since 2002.

 Fond of the traditional cultures and festivals, she decided in 2012 to specialise in its promotion and in 2016 she created her two new blogs Travels France and Tribes and Minorities.